 great flavor to the ribs.
 This recipe will make enough wet rub for two

 Combine all of the ingredients and put the wet rub in tighty sealed container.
 Allow the rub to sit in the fridge overnight for the best flavor.
-That'll give time for the flavors to mix and mingle and get all happy together.
+That will give time for the flavors to mix and mingle and get all happy together.

 When it's time to smoke your ribs, coat the mixture onto two slabs.
-Let the seasoned babybacks rest for an hour at room temperature before smoking at 225 degrees Fahrenheit for three to four hours.
+Let the seasoned babybacks rest for an hour at room temperature before smoking at 225 degrees Fahrenheit for four to five hours, or until tender.